Severance Negotiation Attorney

 Severance is often not a take-it-or-leave-it proposition.
 It’s an interactive process, and you’ve got to get it right the first time because you only get one chance.
-To get the best for yourself and your family, it’s a smart move to consult a Gold Country employment law attorney like Michael Lynch.
-He’s experienced and can develop a specific severance strategy, whether your termination is involuntary or voluntary.
+To get the best for yourself and your family, it’s a smart move to consult a Gold Country employment law attorney.
+I am experienced and can develop a specific severance strategy, whether your termination is involuntary or voluntary.

 Gather all of your employment-related documents including retiree medical benefits, compensation plans, and employment agreement, if applicable.
-Attorney Michael Lynch will carefully review everything.
+I will carefully review everything.
 Whatever you do, don’t resign before a severance agreement is negotiated and signed.

-Whether you do severance negotiations upfront or on the backend, attorney Michael Lynch is an excellent resource for the best legal advice.
-Contact him today.
+Whether you do severance negotiations upfront or on the backend, I am an excellent resource for the best legal advice.
+Contact me today.